Sotirios Papagiannopoulos: Return to Sweden

 Östersunds FK has announced the centre back Sotirios Papagiannopoulos, as a free transfer from PAOK.
 "We've known him for a long time, since his time in Assyrian.
 We have been impressed with his speed, strength and confidence.
 We are delighted to have him here and continue his development with us." says manager Graham Potter to the club's website.

 Papagiannopoulos made an instant impact at the ambitious club.
-He helped lead Ostersunds to promotion to the Swedish Allsvenskan, the country's top-flight, for the first time in the club's history.
+He helped lead Ostersunds to promotion to the Swedish Allsvenskan, the nation's top-flight, for the first time in the club's history.
 Last season, the 27-year-old was an integral part of the team that won the Swedish Cup as Ostersunds fairytale continued.

 On 13 April 2017, Papagiannopoulos was a substitute in the 2016–17 Svenska Cupen final, where the goals from Samuel Mensah, Hosam Aiesh, Alhaji Gero and Saman Ghoddos powered the Jämtkraft Arena outfit to their first major silverware and a place in the Europa League play-offs for next season, as they triumphed against IFK Norrköping with 4–1.
 On 28 October 2017, he opened the score in a triumphant 4–1 home win game against IF Elfsborg.
 It was his first goal with the club in all competitions.

 The Greek centre back was a key member of Östersunds FK in the 2017–18 UEFA Europa League, as they eliminated among others PAOK and Galatasaray in the preliminary rounds and have already qualified from Group J in the last 32, eliminating clubs with higher budget and experience.
 The club reached the knockout stage of the 2017–18 UEFA Europa League tournament after finishing second in Group J, level on points with Athletic Bilbao and ahead of Zorya Luhansk and Hertha Berlin.
 Papagiannopoulos has been ever-present in the team even managing to score away to Hertha in the group finale, where he was also named Man of the Match.
 In January 2018, Papagiannopoulos despite the interest of Belgian club Standard Liège, he renewed his contract with Östersunds FK for another year.